 Johnson & Johnson today confirmed that the company is reviewing creative and media planning chores on both its Tylenol and Motrin brands.

-Along with Interpublic Group's Deutsch, the incumbent on both assignments, sources identified these contenders: Omnicom Group units DDB in New York, Goodby, Silverstein & Partners, San Francisco and TBWA\Chiat\Day in New York; and IPG's The Martin Agency, Richmond, Va.
+Along with Interpublic Group’s Deutsch, the incumbent on both assignments, sources identified these contenders: Omnicom Group units DDB in New York, Goodby, Silverstein & Partners, San Francisco and TBWA\Chiat\Day; and IPG’s The Martin Agency, Richmond, Va.
+It could not immediately be determined which office of TBWA\C\D is pursuing the business.
+Other agencies may also be involved.

 J&J director of corporate media relations Marc Monseau would not say which shops are pitching.